-Lower: Not applicable.
-Upper: Not applicable.
+Lower: Not appplicable Upper: Not appplicable

 FIRE EXTINGUISHING MATERIALS: This material will not significantly contribute to the intensity of a fire.
 Use extinguishing material suitable to the surrounding fire.

-Water Spray: OK Carbon Dioxide: OK Foam: OK
+Water Spray: OK

+Foam: OK

+Dry Chemical: OK

+Halon: OK

-Dry Chemical: OK Halon: OK Other: Any "ABC" Class.
+Other: Any "ABC" Class

-UNUSUAL FIRE AND EXPLOSION HAZARDS: When involved in a fire, this material can decompose and toxic gases (e.g., Carbon monoxide, Carbon dioxide).
+UNUSUAL FIRE AND EXPLOSION HAZARDS: When involved in a fire, this material may decompose, generating dusts, irritating fumes and toxic gases (e.g. Carbon monoxide, Carbon dioxide).